altafmquadri/lead-us-frontend/README.md

 * user logs in as an insurance agent
 * user can create a lead
-* user can view thier appointments in calendar format
+* user can view their appointments in calendar format
-* user can view their sales perfomance
+* user can view their sales performance

 User can action a lead
 * by calling